noriov/nostd_env/README.md

 % ./run-qemu.sh
 ```

-On SysV AMD64 ABI OSes, the same commands above may work, or may not work..

-On other ABI OSes, at least a wrapper for lmbios1 needs to be written..
+On other systems: (to be described)

  * * *